21 Must-Have Miami Foods

 13. Cinnamon Rolls at Knaus Berry Farm

-Sometimes all you need to get your day started is a warm, gooey cinnamon roll from Knaus Berry Farm.
+Sometimes, all you need to get your day started is warm, gooey Miami food like a cinnamon roll from Knaus Berry Farm.
 (Or a strawberry shake — whatever floats your boat.)
-This family-run strawberry farm in South Florida serves handmade baked goods from bread to cheesecakes, guava pies and, of course, cinnamon or pecan rolls.
-They also put those fresh strawberries to use in their famous strawberry shake, or you can pick up a basket of them to take home.
-Maybe not the Miami food you were expecting, but delicious and worth a weekend trip nonetheless.
+This family-run strawberry farm in South Florida serves a host of handmade baked goods, from bread to cheesecakes to guava pies and, of course, cinnamon or pecan rolls.

 The Vibe